William de Skipwith

 William de Skipwith (died after 1392) was a fourteenth-century English judge, who also served as a judge in Ireland.
 He held the office of Chief Baron of the Exchequer 1362-5.
 He suffered temporary disgrace when he was removed from office for corruption, but he was restored to favour, became Lord Chief Justice of Ireland 1370-2, and later returned to the English bench.
 He appears to have been the only High Court judge to have escaped impeachment by the English Parliament of 1388.

 Family

 He was the younger son of William de Skipwith and Margaret Fitzsimon.
-The Skipwiths came from Skipwith in North Yorkshire: the family were descended from Robert de Stuteville, lord of the manor of Skipwith in the reign of Henry III; the Fitzsimons were from Ormsby in Lincolnshire, where the de Skipwiths later settled.
+The Skipwiths came from Skipwith in North Yorkshire: the family was descended from Robert de Stuteville, lord of the manor of Skipwith in the reign of Henry III; the Fitzsimons were from Ormsby in Lincolnshire, where the de Skipwiths later settled.
 On the death of his elder brother, William inherited the family estates.